WhiskyToad/portfolio/README.md

 Hi and welcome to Steven Craig's portfolio!!1!

-If you're here you are most likely considering me for employment, so yay go me!
+If you're here you are most likely considering me for employment!

 Anyway there are a few projects in this portfolio listed from newest to oldest.
 You should see from my progression that from every completed project I always critique what I find is lacking and aim to improve on the next project, whilst also adding in a new technology (or 3!).